openstack-archive/tripleo-docs/doc/source/ci/tripleo_ci_job_parenting.rst

 Each of these distros have different settings which are used in deployment.
 It's easier to maintain separate variables based on distributions.

-Below is the example of distro jobs for containers multinode at different levels.
+Below is an example of distro jobs for containers multinode at different levels.

 `Upstream Distro Jobs`_ ::